xvs32x/depender/README.md

         ) {}

 	    callDependency() {
-            this.dependencyOne.print(); // <-- Call children instance created by Depender
+            this.dependencyOne.print(); // <-- Call chil instance created by Depender
 	    }
 	}